Phase II Umbrella Study of Novel Anti-cancer Agents in Participants With NSCLC Who Progressed on an Anti-PD-1/PD-L1 Containing Therapy

 Summary

-This is an open-label, multi-centre, umbrella Phase II study in patients with metastatic NSCLC who have progressed on an anti-PD-1/PD-L1 containing therapy.
+This is an open-label, multi-centre, umbrella Phase II study in participants with metastatic NSCLC who have progressed on an anti-PD-1/PD-L1 containing therapy.
 This study is modular in design, allowing initial assessment of the efficacy, safety, and tolerability of multiple treatment arms.

 Official Title